-- (2) Where the surveyor finds that the Conventions or regulations referred to in subsection (1) have not been complied with, he shall give written notice to the owner or master of the ship stating in what respect there is deficiency and what action, in his opinion, is required to rectify such deficiency. - (3) Every notice so given shall be communicated in a manner directed by the Director to the proper officer of customs of any port at which the ship may seek a clearance, and if the surveyor so requires such clearance may be denied and the ship may be detained. - (4) Where the surveyor considers such ship unsafe, or, if a passenger ship, unfit to carry passengers, or the machinery or equipment defective in any way so as to expose persons on board to serious danger, he shall detain that ship, and a surveyor may also detain any ship in respect of which any of the provisions of this Law have not been complied with, if, in his opinion, such detention is warranted in the circumstances, and in any such case of detention as is referred to in this subsection, section 444 shall apply. - (5) Where, under this section, a surveyor visits any ship, he may ask the owner or his agent, the master or chief engineer, or any other person on board and in charge or appearing to be in charge of the ship, any questions concerning the ship as he thinks fit, and every such person shall fully and truthfully answer every such question. - (6) A surveyor may reasonably require of the owner or his agent, the master or chief engineer or any other person on board or in charge, or appearing to be in charge of the ship, that the machinery of the ship be activated or dismantled so that he may satisfy himself as to its condition, and every person of whom such a request is made, capable of so doing, shall comply with the requirement. - (7) Whoever contravenes subsections (5) or (6) is guilty of an offence and liable on summary conviction to a fine not exceeding level 5 on the standard scale - 177.
-A surveyor, if satisfied on inspection that he can with propriety do so, shall forward a report to the Director which shall contain a statement showing-
+- (2) Where the surveyor finds that the Conventions or regulations referred to in subsection (1) have not been complied with, he shall give written notice to the owner or master of the ship stating in what respect there is deficiency and what action, in his opinion, is required to rectify such deficiency. - (3) Every notice so given shall be communicated in a manner directed by the Director to the proper officer of customs of any port at which the ship may seek a clearance, and if the surveyor so requires such clearance may be denied and the ship may be detained. - (4) Where the surveyor considers such ship unsafe, or, if a passenger ship, unfit to carry passengers, or the machinery or equipment defective in any way so as to expose persons on board to serious danger, he shall detain that ship, and a surveyor may also detain any ship in respect of which any of the provisions of this Law have not been complied with, if, in his opinion, such detention is warranted in the circumstances, and in any such case of detention as is referred to in this subsection, section 444 shall apply. - (5) Where, under this section, a surveyor visits any ship, he may ask the owner or his agent, the master or chief engineer, or any other person on board and in charge or appearing to be in charge of the ship, any questions concerning the ship as he thinks fit, and every such person shall fully and truthfully answer every such question.

+- (6) A surveyor may reasonably require of the owner or his agent, the master or chief engineer or any other person on board or in charge, or appearing to be in charge of the ship, that the machinery of the ship be activated or dismantled so that he may satisfy himself as to its condition, and every person of whom such a request is made, capable of so doing, shall comply with the requirement. - (7) A person who contravenes subsections (5) or (6) commits an offence and is liable on summary conviction to a fine not exceeding level 5 on the standard scale.

-Surveyor to report to
+Surveyor to report to Director

-- (a) that the hull and machinery are sufficient for the service intended and in good condition; - (b) that the hull and machinery are constructed, arranged and fitted in accordance with any regulations made under this Part;

-- (c) that the safety equipment and radio installations required under this Part are on board and in good condition; - (d) that the master, mates and engineers are persons duly certificated as required under this Law, and that the crew is sufficient and efficient; - (e) the class of voyage on which the ship is fit to ply and the time, if less than one year, for which the hull, equipment and machinery will be sufficient; - (f) if the ship is a passenger ship, the number of passengers which it may carry; and - (g) the steam pressure that may be carried on the boilers.
+- 177. A surveyor, if satisfied on inspection that he can with propriety do so, shall forward a report to the Director which shall contain a statement showing- - (a) that the hull and machinery are sufficient for the service intended and in good condition; - (b) that the hull and machinery are constructed, arranged and fitted in accordance with any regulations made under this Part; - (c) that the safety equipment and radio installations required under this Part are on board and in good condition; - (d) that the master, mates and engineers are persons duly certificated as required under this Law, and that the crew is sufficient and efficient; - (e) the class of voyage on which the ship is fit to ply and the time, if less than one year, for which the hull, equipment and machinery will be sufficient; - if the ship is a passenger ship, the number of passengers which it may carry; and - (g) the steam pressure that may be carried on the boilers.

-Record of inspections and certificates

-178. A surveyor shall keep a record of the inspections he makes and certificates he issues in such form and with such particulars respecting them as the Director may direct, and shall furnish copies thereof and any other information pertaining to the duties of his office which the Director may require.
+Record of inspections and certificates 178.
+A surveyor shall keep a record of the inspections he makes and certificates he issues in such form and with such particulars respecting them as the Director may direct, and shall furnish copies thereof and any other information pertaining to the duties of his office which the Director may require.